gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 ### Demo of recent NLP-related applications

-The goal of this section is to provide inspiration and motivation by presenting the latest AI advancements through showcasing a selection of cutting-edge NLP-related applications.
+The goal of this section is to inspire and motivate by showcasing the latest advancements in AI through a selection of cutting-edge applications related to Natural Language Processing (NLP).
-What particularly makes NLP successful is its ability to go beyond mere text processing by utilizing natural language, enabling seamless integration with other modalities (image, sound) as an effective interface.
+What makes NLP particularly successful is its ability to extend beyond simple text processing.
+By utilizing natural language, it enables seamless integration with other modalities, such as images and sound, serving as an effective interface.

 <table style="width: 100%;">
   <!-- Title Row: Text-to-Image generation -->